wiluite/CSV_co_old/README.md

         std::cout << matrix[0][0] << ',' << matrix[0][1] << ':' << matrix[0][3] << '\n';
     } catch (reader_type::exception const & e) {/* handler */}
 ```
+However, in this mode parser works hard to select, prepare and provide every field.
+This is
+somewhat more time-consuming, especially if you are interested in some specific fields and
+in common would prefer to move forward more quickly.
+There is a lazier option for field
+traversal, where the parser keeps for you the memory span corresponding to the current field
+and gives you the opportunity to get the value of this field in the container you provide.

 ### Problems